NickTravers/NeuralNetworkLibrary/README.md

 ## 3. SOFTWARE REQUIREMENTS
 1. Cuda Toolkit version 10.0 or 10.1
-2. Anaconda python 3.7 with following additional packages installed to the default conda environment called 'base':
-   * pytorch version 1.2 and torchvision version 0.4
+2. Anaconda python 3.7 with following packages installed: pytorch version 1.2 + torchvision version 0.4, numpy, pandas, matplotlib, seaborn, sklearn, skimage, ipython, psutil, gputil, spacy, OpenCV.
-   * OpenCV
-   * GPUtil

-NOTE 1: Probably any pytorch version 1.2+ should also work, but I did not test. <br>
+NOTE: Probably any pytorch version 1.2+ should also work, but I did not test.
-NOTE 2: If you create a fresh conda environment with 'conda create --name myenv python=3.7' then many additonal packages will need to be installed.
-See 'Core.py' file in 'General' folder for list of imports.

 ## 4. CONTENTS
 There are 3 folders: General, Applications, and Examples.